nicktaras/blockchain-developer-bootcamp-final-project/README.md

 --Allows a user to submit a transaction to update smart contract state --Updates the frontend if the transaction is successful or not?
 YES

 8. Hosted on Github Pages, Heroku, Netlify, Fleek, or some other free frontend service that gives users a public interface to your decentralized application?
-(That address should be in your README.md document) YES/NO
+(That address should be in your README.md document) YES

 9. Have clear instructions for:
 1) Installing dependencies for your project
 2) Accessing orâ€”if your project needs a server (not required)â€”running your project
 3) Running your smart contract unit tests and which port a local testnet should be running on.
-YES/NO
+YES

 10. A screencast of you walking through your project?
 YES